Updated: Mar 15

 Feeler: Perceptive and supportive.
 Enjoys personal relationships and responds to the needs of others.
 May be reluctant to confront a difficult people issue.

 Everyone has recognizable and preferred communication styles.
-Even after a relatively short exposure to a person, you will be able to identify their communication style.
-People communicate most effectively with individuals whose styles are similar to their own and have greater difficulty communicating with people who exhibit dissimilar communication styles.
+Even after a short exposure to a person, you will be able to identify their communication style.
+People communicate most effectively with individuals whose styles are like their own and have greater difficulty communicating with people who exhibit dissimilar communication styles.
 The challenge for leaders is to modify their styles to ‘speak the language’ of others.
 To do this effectively, leaders should have a working grasp of the different communication styles.

 The figure below gives you a quick overview of the strengths and weaknesses of each style.
 Use your strengths to your advantage and work on your weaknesses so they can become strengths.